-FWS staff and NCTC students are eligible to check out circulating print titles, which may be mailed to their work locations or accessed on site at NCTC.
+FWS staff, NCTC students, and NAFWS members are eligible to check out circulating print titles, which may be mailed to their work locations or accessed on site at NCTC.
 Our lending period is 8 weeks with options to renew.

 The public may arrange a visit to the library.
-However, library materials circulate only to FWS employees and NCTC students and staff.
+However, library materials circulate only to FWS employees, NCTC students, and NAFWS members.

 Library Resources Training for FWS Employees